tpluscode/tpluscode.github.io/source/_posts/2019-06-24-testing-hypermedia-api.markdown

 It is clear that media types are not made equal.
 They also use various names for similar concepts (eg. `form` vs `operation` vs `action`).
-While the initial version will focus on [Hydra](http://www.hydra-cg.com), the DSL should become customizable to allow plug-in support for specific other media types.
+While the initial version will focus on [Hydra](http://www.hydra-cg.com), the DSL should become customizable to allow plug-in support for other specific media types.

-Individual runner would also need to implement media type-specific ways for discovering the hypermedia.
+Individual runners would also need to implement media type-specific ways for discovering the hypermedia.

 The DSL will then be compiled to a JSON structure, which shall simplify the implementation of runners.